-The Company recognizes the vacation expense of employees by using the accrual method.
-This benefit is for all staff and is equivalent to a fixed amount according to individual contracts.
+The Company recognize the vacation expense of employees by using the accrual method.
+This benefit is for all staff and is equivalent to a fixed amount accordingly with individual contracts.

 This benefit is recorded at nominal value.

 2.13.2 Severance indemnity